yonta/flycheck-smlsharp/README.md

 1. Open `.sml` file, and begin sml-mode.
 1. After saving your change to file, flycheck with SML# compiler is running.

+## Limitation

+- You always need interface file (.smi) for this checker, even if you will use REPL of SML# compiler.